icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 - Dodson, E. O.: "Scale Model Analogy for Icing Tunnel Testing."
 Boeing Airplane Company, Transport Division, Document No. D66-7976, March 1962.
 - Jackson, E. T.: Development Study: The Use of Scale Models in an Icing Wind Tunnel to Determine Ice Catch on a Prototype Aircraft with Particular Reference to Concorde.
 British Aircraft Corporation (Operating) Ltd., Filton Division, SST/B75/RMMcK/242, July, 1967.
 - Armand, C. et. al.: "Techniques and Facilities Used at the Onera Modane Centre for Icing Tests."
 North Atlantic Treaty Organization Advisory Group for Aerospace Research and Development, AGARD-AF-127, November 1978.
-- Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
-AEDC-TR-85-30 Vol. I (revised), 1985
+- Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations AEDC-TR-85-30 Vol. 1 (Revised) [apps.dtic.mil](https://apps.dtic.mil/sti/tr/pdf/ADA167976.pdf)
 - Schlichting, D.: Boundary-Layer Theory.
 McGraw-Hill Book Company, New York, NY, 1968.
 - Olsen, W., Shaw, J., and Newton, J. "Ice Shapes and the Resulting Drag Increase for a NACA 0012 Airfoil."
 NASA-TM-83556, January 1984.
 - Achenbach, E.: The Effect of Surface Roughness on the Heat Transfer from a Circular Cylinder to the Cross Flow of Air.
 International Journal of Heat Mass Transfer, Vol. 20, 1977.